Total TimePrep: 30 min. + rising Bake: 20 min. + cooling

 - Turn onto floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1-1/4 hours.

 - Punch dough down.
 Turn onto a floured surface; divide in half.
-Roll each into a 14-in. x 8-in. rectangle; brush with melted butter.
-Combine sugar, cinnamon and lemon peel; sprinkle over dough to within 1/2 in of edges.
+Roll each into a 14x8-in. rectangle; brush with melted butter.
+Combine sugar, cinnamon and lemon zest; sprinkle over dough to within 1/2 in of edges.
 Top with blueberries; press into dough.

 - Roll up, jelly-roll style, starting with a long side; pinch seam to seal.
 Cut each into 12 slices.
-Place, cut side down, in two greased 13-in. x 9-in. baking pans.
+Place, cut side down, in two greased 13x9-in. baking pans.
 Cover and let rise until doubled, about 1-1/4 hours.

 My husband loved these!
 They have become a new favorite for my family.
 I am always looking for new blueberry recipes because we have lots of blueberry bushes and I need recipes to use them all!
 I could use some more practice with yeast, and these would be perfect!